 3. 2020 Ingleside (grown and made in Chesapeake Bay, Virginia, Northern Neck AVA): Stylistically-speaking this was closer to Rías Baixas than to Virginia.
 The wine was aromatic, with notes of lime, saline and melon, but absent the stone fruit qualities the others had.

-The comparisons and contrasts of these wines really makes you question how much the final outcome can be attributed to either the terroir or the winemaker.
-The fruit for the Ingleside and ‘regular’ Maggie Albariño both came from Ingleside Vineyards, and both were made in steel.
-They shared some of the same tasting descriptors, yet both were very distinctive.
+The comparisons and contrasts of these wines really makes you question how much the final outcome can be attributed to the terroir vs the winemaker.
+The fruit for both the Ingleside and ‘regular’ Maggie Albariño both came from Ingleside Vineyards, and they had similar tasting descriptors.

-Ripeness was a quality shared by both of Maggie’s Albariño, although their tasting profiles were very distinct.
-Both were made in steel, although they also used different commercial yeasts and came from different vineyards.
+Ripeness was a quality shared by Maggie’s Reserva and ‘regular’ Maggie’s Albariño, although their tasting profiles were very distinct.
+They also used different commercial yeasts.